avici1/ub-back/README.md

 1. Posting a blog: POST request

 First:

-- Open Postman, go to Headers Tab And assign the following:
+- In Postman, head to Headers Tab And assign the following:
- Key:Content-Type
+ Key:Authorization
- Value: Application/json
+ Value: Bearer
+ and pass in the token

 Request: